TheLazyTomcat/PascalSDK/readme.txt

   ./condenser

-    Condeser program and supporting files (only in branch "condeser").
+    Condeser program and supporting files (only in branch "condenser").

   ./examples